Last updated on April 24, 2023

 Demat or DP account is simply an account where investors’ holdings are kept in electronic format instead of the investor taking physical possession of the share certificates.
-You can get more knowledge about demat account, its benefits, and the charges in our knowledge base but what is really important for investors to understand is that trading in shares in India is now mandatorily in dematerialized (demat) form.
+You can get more knowledge about free demat account, its benefits, and the charges in our knowledge base but what is really important for investors to understand is that trading in shares in India is now mandatorily in dematerialized (demat) form.
 This also applies on IPO investments.
 As a result, apart from knowing how to spot good IPOs, it is important to figure out how crucial a cost-effective or free demat account is for your profits.

 Depending on an investor’s portfolio and frequency of trading, demat charges can become substantial costs and eat into profits.
 As a result, investors should consider opening the most competitive or free demat account.
 Thankfully, several brokerage houses and banks offer free demat accounts to attract investors nowadays.
 What’s more, you can easily open a demat account online by just sharing your Aadhar number.

 Costs you save in a free demat account

 First off, here are the major costs associated with trading in demat accounts.

 Account opening charges – There may or may not be demat account opening charges.
 There is also no industry-accepted figure for this one-time charge.
 Some companies can charge as much as INR1,000 for opening new demat account while some may completely waive off this charge.
 Most companies charge around INR250 for opening a new account while most discount brokers are happy to open free demat account.

 Read Also: List of Upcoming IPOs in India

 Annual Maintenance Charge (AMC) – This is usually the biggest cost for investors who are not traders.
 Typically charged on an annual basis but some companies have quarterly and six-month plans too.
 Costs are generally around INR400 but again, there are companies which charge as high as INR1,000 annually for maintaining your demat account.